 And here’s the thing: they usually say “yes.”
 They say “yes” for all the reasons I’ve laid out above.
 It’s really hard to say “no” to a guy like Cap when he lives and acts the way he does, when he so often puts others above himself.
 So this is one way you can transform your life (or society) for the better, through the help of others and by being a person of honor and integrity so that people will be compelled to say yes when you ask them for help—just as in Avengers vs. X-Men #11, when even the Hulk (famous for saying things like “No, go away!” or “Leave Hulk alone!”) says yes when Cap asks for his help.

 All this isn’t just some cheap, dime-store philosophy.
 It is deceptively simply wisdom that is difficult to put into practice but can yield profound results.
-And the only way to prove to yourself that it works is to try it.
-But “try” doesn’t mean doing it half-heartedly for a few weeks and then reverting to old ways and habits.
+The only way to prove to yourself that it works is to try it.
+But “try” doesn’t mean to do it half-heartedly for a few weeks, conclude that it doesn’t work, and then revert back to old ways and habits.
 It means total commitment for, at the very least, years.
-But I promise you that if you do all this correctly, it works.
-Okay?
-It f**king works.
-And whether you desire to change your own life or change society, this is how you do it.
-By leading by example.
+But I promise you that if you do all this, it works.
+It really works.
+I could give you many examples from my own life, but I’d rather not bore you that way.
+And whether you desire to change your own life, change society, or probably both, this is how you do it.
+You lead by example.
 Or, as Gandhi said, ““If we could change ourselves, the tendencies in the world would also change.
-As a man changes his own nature, so does the attitude of the world change towards him. … We need not wait to see what others do.”
-(This is sometimes wrongly quoted as, “Be the change you wish to see in the world,” but the meaning is close enough.)
+As a man changes his own nature, so does the attitude of the world change towards him. […] We need not wait to see what others do.”
+(This is sometimes incorrectly quoted as, “Be the change you wish to see in the world,” but the meaning is close enough.)

 In other words, personal and societal transformation go hand in hand.